-18. Com panies should publish the following information online of on their website es, keeping it up to date at all times: a) Professional profile and biographical background b) s on which directors may sit, vities in which they may enga c) held by each board member the case of proprietary direc e shareholders repr resented or with d) Date of first appointme ent as a director of the com pany, and the e dates of re-elect tion where e) Shares and stock option ns held by the directors.
-In compliance [X] Partial compliance [ ] Explain [ ] 19.
-Subject to prior verification by the appointments committee, the annual corporate governance report should outline the reasons for the appointment of any proprietary directors at the behest of shareholders holding interests equal to less than 3% of share capital.
-Likewise, it should explain the reasons for turning down any formal requests for a presence on the board made by shareholders owning interests of the same size or greater than those held by other shareholders at whose behest proprietary directors were appointed. ders holding interests any formal requests In compliance [ ] Partial compliance [ ] Explain [ ] Not appli cable [X] 20. whole share e of its shareholding.
-Th nder their resignation if and vole appropriate number of potentials its shareholding to a level to roprietary dire ctors should also resign when the In compliance [ ] Partial compliance [ ] Explain [ ] Not appli cable [X]
+- 18. Companies should publish the following information online on their websites, keeping it up to date at all times: - a) Professional profile and biographical background - b) Other company boards on which directors may sit, whether or not they are listed companies, and any other remunerated activities in which they may engage, whatever the nature thereof. - c) The class of directorship held by each board member, indicating the shareholders represented or with whom they have links in the case of proprietary directors. - d) Date of first appointment as a director of the company, and the dates of re-election where applicable. - e) Shares and stock options held by the directors.

+19. Subject to prior verification by the appointments committee, the annual corporate governance report should outline the reasons for the appointment of any proprietary directors at the behest of shareholders holding interests equal to less than 3% of share capital.
+Likewise, it should explain the reasons for turning down any formal requests for a presence on the board made by shareholders owning interests of the same size or greater than those held by other shareholders at whose behest proprietary directors were appointed.

+20. Proprietary directors should tender their resignation if and when the shareholder they represent transfers the whole of its shareholding.
+The appropriate number of proprietary directors should also resign when the shareholder concerned reduces its shareholding to a level that would also require a reduction in the number of its seats on the board.

-21. The board of directors should not propose the removal of any independent director before the end of the statutory term for which they were appointed without good cause substantiated by the board subject to a report from the appointment committee.
+The board of directors should not propose the removal of any independent director before the end of the statutory term for which they were appointed without good cause substantiated by the board subject to a report from the appointment committee.
 In particular, good cause will be deemed to exist where a director takes up any new office or contracts new obligations which would prevent him/her from dedicating the time necessary to discharge the functions proper to the office of director, or fails to discharge the duties inherent in his/her office, or is affected by any circumstances in view of which he/she might lose the condition of independence within the meaning of applicable legislation.

 The removal of independent directors may also be proposed as a consequence of any takeover bid, merger or other similar corporate transactions that would result in a change in the ownership structure of the company, resulting in changes in the structure of the board of directors driven by the principle of proportionality established in recommendation 16.
-In compliance [X] Explain []